iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Matrix Theory/Hermitian Adjoint.md

  and the only way this can be true is when 2 vectors are actually from $\mathbb{R}$, so that conjugate of the vector is the vector itself.

+# TODO: Proof not good, fix this later.

  ---
 ### **Properties with Proofs**